energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/03-FOSS-Terms-Intro-3modes-of-FOSS.md

 **Each third party FOSS package has one of the OSI certified licenses associated with it**.
 It is referred to as an ***incoming license***.
 The set of all licenses found in all packages is called the **set of incoming licenses**.

 Often different packages use the same FOSS license.
 In a work with 500 third party FOSS packages in the dependency tree there will often only be a set of incoming licenses with 50 different incoming licenses.

+(DAP 3.2ff)

 ## Publication